DominikTschimmel/LaTex_Template/README.md

 file | purpose
 -----|--------
-Thesis_Setup.tex| Configuration of the document and definition of the commands.
-Changes of the layout should be made here. main.tex| The main file that loads the setup.
-Here you can put the content of the document.
-It is adviesd to write the contents in seperate files that can then be loaded by `\input{Your_File.tex}`. title_page.tex | Thesis_Setup loads this file to produce the title page.
+main .tex| Configuration of the document and definition of the commands.
+Changes of the layout should be made here. content.tex| Here you can put the content of the document.
+It is adviesd to write the contents in further seperate files that can then be loaded by `\input{Your_File.tex}`. title_page.tex | Thesis_Setup loads this file to produce the title page.
 So use this file to create your title page as usual. index_style.ist| This file defines the style of the index.
 The package `imakeidx` is loaded by default.
 Literature.bib| BibTex literature file that is loaded.